sei-international/AFOLU-tool/docs/setup/Installation.md

 2. Navigate to the **Downloads** folder (or wherever you saved the AFOLU.leap file), and double-click to install in LEAP.
 Alternatively, you can also select **"Install from file"** from the LEAP software's **Area** menu.

-This will open the default AFOLU tool in LEAP, a non-energy model for a hypothetical country with a dry climate, with the following branch structure:
+This will open the default AFOLU tool in LEAP.
+The AFOLU consists of a non-energy LEAP-model  for a hypothetical country with a dry climate, with the following branch structure:

 - **Key assumptions**
 - **Non-energy**